 - Symmetrical Configuration

-Unbalanced Configuration: The unbalanced configuration in an HDLC link consists of a primary station and one or more secondary stations.
+Unbalanced Configuration: The unbalanced configuration in an High-level Data Link Control (HDLC) link consists of a primary station and one or more secondary stations.
 The unbalanced condition arises because one station controls the other stations.
 In an unbalanced configuration, any of the following can be used:

 Full-Duplex or Half-Duplex operation